 Developing a veterinary-focused alternative

-We’ve been working to create a new alternative cuff – one that is designed simply for veterinary practice.
+We’ve been working to create a new alternative cuff – one that is designed simply for veterinary practice and specifically for cats legs or tail.
 This gives you the advantage of the feel and security of the cuff, knowing the cuff width limb circumference ratio is going to give you the accuracy you desire.
-They come fully compatible with the famous CAT+ Doppler and Lutech BP connectors without adjustment, so simply plug in and go.
-They come in two sizes (Leg and Tail) and are available now from thamesmedical.com at £45 each.
+They come fully compatible with the famous CAT+ Doppler and Auto CAT+ monitors with standard BP connectors without adjustment, or premeasurement, so simply plug in and go.
+They are called SuperCuffs, come in two sizes (Leg and Tail) and are available now at £45 each.

-We are very grateful to all the clinicians who have diligently measured numerous feline patients and shared tail and limb circumference data with us.
+We are very grateful to all the clinicians who have diligently measured hundreds of feline patients and shared tail and limb circumference data with us.
 We’d love to hear what you think of our new cuffs, so please let us know via email!
 You can reach us at info@thamesmedical.com.